kazuph/ai-gradio/README.md

 # `ai-gradio`

-A Python package that makes it easy for developers to create machine learning apps powered by OpenAI and Google's Gemini models.
+A Python package that makes it easy for developers to create machine learning apps powered by OpenAI, Google's Gemini models, and CrewAI.

 ## Installation